facebookarchive/commoner/README.md

 ---
 Brigade flexibly and efficiently bundles CommonJS modules for delivery to a web browser by

 1. supporting a declarative syntax for organizing sets of modules,
-    2. exploiting the asynchronicity and parallelism of the bundling process, and
+2. using [promises](https://github.com/kriskowal/q) to manage an asynchronous bundling pipeline, and
 3. never rebuilding bundles that have already been built.

 The output can be conveniently consumed not only by other node.js modules but also by external programs.
 Bundles produced by the build process are collected in a single directory that can be used by any static file server, or easily uploaded to a CDN for serving production traffic.